Have you discovered what the best dog food for senior dogs is? If you haven’t I assume you’re hoping I will reveal the brand…right?

 Don’t worry this is relevant!!

 Since Pepe (my Spanish vet) did not know Red, he did a series of blood tests to get a comprehensive picture of her current health.
-The first thing he did when he got the results was create a home cooked, whole foods recipe for her.
+The first thing he did when he got the results was create a home cooked whole foods recipe for her.
 One of the main principles in holistic veterinary medicine is health through a wholesome diet (the same for humans), and he was definitely not happy with her prescription plan.
-Well, she loves her new food and hasn’t been this enthusiastic about meals in a long time.
+Well, she loved her new food and hadn’t been this enthusiastic about meals in a long time.
+Sadly Red died 2 months ago.

 Okay now I have totally confused you!